 - Between your hotel and the work location

 If you rent a car when you arrive at your destination, the expense is deductible as long as the car is used exclusively for business.
 If you use it both for business and personal purposes, you can only deduct the portion of the rental used for business.

 The IRS allows business travelers to deduct business-related meals and hotel costs, as long as they are reasonable considering the circumstances—not lavish or extravagant.

 You would have to eat if you were home, so this might explain why the IRS limits meal deductions to 50% of either the:

 This allowance is based on the federal meals and incidental expense per diem rate that depends on where and when you travel.

-Employees who are given a meal allowance can deduct 50% of the unreimbursed cost of meals.
+Generally, you can deduct 50% of the cost of meals.
 Alternatively, if you do not incur any meal expenses nor claim the standard meal allowance, you can deduct the amount of $5 per day for incidental expenses.
 You can also deduct incidental expenses, such as:

 - Fees and tips given to hotel staff